martymcmodding/guides.martysmods.com/docs/shaders/immerse/01launchpad.md

  />

 ### Textured Normals Sample Radius
-The Textured Normals Sample Radius setting controls how far around each pixel Launchpad samples to capture high-frequency detail from your game’s textures.
-Because texture quality and art style vary between titles, this radius isn’t fixed in the shader and requires the user to configure.
+The Textured Normals Sample Radius setting controls how far around each pixel Launchpad samples to capture high-frequency detail from your game's textures.
+Because texture quality and art style vary between titles, this radius isn't fixed in the shader and requires the user to configure.
 Lower values will preserve sharp detail, while higher values can smooth noise but soften fine features.

 <ReactPlayer
   url="https://assets.martysmods.com/shaders/launchpad/LaunchpadTexturedNormalsRadius.webm"